HipsterSloth/psmove_dk2_coreg/README.md

 # psmove_dk2_coreg
-A simple tool to coregister the PSMove and DK2
+A simple tool to coregister the PSMove and DK2.
+Currently, all it does is get the position and orientation data straight from the APIs.

 # Warnings